 As a part of the announced employee bonus, the company is seeking to award 1.6 lakh employees with merit increases around the globe.
 More than 24,000 employees have already been promoted following the announcement.

-Additionally, the company is also in the works to move to a quarterly promotion cycle for billable employees at the Senior Associate level and below, expectedly commencing in Q2 of 2021, according to Nambiar.
+Additionally, the company is also in the works to move to a quarterly promotion cycle for billable employees at the Senior Associate level and below, expectedly to commence in Q2 of 2021, according to Nambiar.

 It should be noted that more than 75% of the Cognizant workforce is based in India, boasting a number of 2, 04,500.